-Finally, we describe our key identification assumption that we can intervene the treatment feature without changing the confounding features.
+Finally, we introduce our key identification assumption, which states that it is possible to intervene the treatment feature without changing the confounding features.
 Specifically, we assume that the treatment feature cannot be represented as a deterministic function of the confounding features.
-In addition, confounding features should not be any function of treatment feature either because we only wish to adjust for pretreatment variables \citep{daoud_conceptualizing_2022}.
+In addition, the confounding features should not be a function of treatment feature either so that we only adjust for pretreatment variables \citep{daoud_conceptualizing_2022}.
 We formalize this assumption as follows. \begin{assumption} {\sc (Separability of Treatment and Confounding Features)} \spacingset{1} The potential outcome is a function of the treatment feature of interest $t$ and another separate function of the confounding features $\bu$.
 Specifically, for any given $\bx \in \cX$ and all $i$, we have: